scottyschup/ruby-curriculum/w1d1/debugging/debugger.md

 We've gone to a lot of work testing that these methods work as they should.
-It would be good if we could record these tests so that they can be run later, to make sure new bugs have not snuck in.
+It would be good if we could record these tests so that they can be run in the future, to make sure new bugs do not sneak in as we continue to develop the software.
 We'll talk later about RSpec, a way to write tests that can be automatically run by a system called Guard.

 When a bug is discovered, good practice is to write a new test that verifies we don't make that mistake again.

 ## Resources

-* Pivotal Labs [cheatsheet]
+* Pivotal Labs [cheatsheet][cheatsheet].
 * Comprehensive (very long) [debugger documentation][debugger-documentation]

 [cheatsheet]: http://pivotallabs.com/users/chad/blog/articles/366-ruby-debug-in-30-seconds-we-don-t-need-no-stinkin-gui